-The bourgeois epitaphs and the gothic triptych from the 1500 in the presbytery have been preserved from the old, rich interior decoration.
-During the post-war reconstruction, in the sacristy and the presbytery, gothic polychromies, dated from 1418 to 1428, were discovered.
+The bourgeois epitaphs have survived from the rich interior design, including the oldest four from 1550-1570 and the Gothic triptych from 1500 in the presbytery.
+During the post-war reconstruction in the sacristy and the presbytery, gothic polychromies were discovered, dated from 1418 to 1428.

 Architektura gotycka w Polsce, red.
 T. Mroczko i M. Arszyński, Warszawa 1995.

 Pilch J., Leksykon zabytków architektury Górnego Śląska, Warszawa 2008.

 Zlat M., Brzeg, Warszawa 1979.